scosman/actions_mcp/README.md

 ### Prompt Fields

 HooksMCP can be used to share prompts.
-For example a "test_guide" prompt explaning preferred test libraries and best practices for tests.
+For example, a "test_guide" prompt explaining preferred test libraries and best practices for tests.

 Each prompt in the `prompts` array can have the following fields: